 The HDocUserConfig table has the same set of fields as HDocParams table.

-If a record from HDocUserConfig table has ParamID field beginning with ‘HierarchyTable
+If a record from HDocUserConfig table has ParamID field beginning with ‘HierarchyTable’ text,

 HDocDocuments | Document table |